 Frank poured heart and soul into his “San Francisco Project,” working alongside the artists, educators, and developers whose job it was to build and maintain Exploratorium exhibits and help visitors use them.
 He served as the museum’s director until just before his death in 1985.
 The Exploratorium grew enormously during the 1980s, continuing the work Frank set in motion.
 In 1987, Dr. Robert L. White became the Exploratorium’s Director.
 At the time, Dr. White was Chairman of Stanford University’s Electrical Engineering department.
 He served as Director until 1990.
 In 1991, renowned French physicist and educator Dr. Goéry Delacôte joined the Exploratorium and served as Executive Director until 2005.
 Dr. Delacôte worked toward extending the reach of the museum through networking—increasing outreach, expanding professional-development programs for educators, creating an expanded Web presence, and supporting the formation of museum partnerships in the United States and abroad.

-Today, the Exploratorium is led by Dr. Dennis Bartels, a nationally known science-education and policy expert dedicated to strengthening the Exploratorium’s culture of lifelong learning.
-Under his guidance, the museum has begun a new phase of growth and exploration, including a move, in April 2013, to a new location on Pier 15 along San Francisco's Embarcadero.
+Most recently, the Exploratorium was led by Dr. Dennis Bartels, a nationally known science-education and policy expert dedicated to strengthening the Exploratorium’s culture of lifelong learning.
+Under his guidance, the museum began a new phase of growth and exploration, including a move, in April 2013, to a new location on Pier 15 along San Francisco's Embarcadero.

 With a goal of influencing educational policy throughout the country, programs have been designed to make connections between the traditionally separate worlds of formal and informal education: connecting the way science is taught in schools with the way it’s approached in science centers; making rarely-seen scientific research accessible to the public; and providing a venue for scientists and artists to interact directly with live audiences.